SchmartHome/SchmartHome-Core/README.md

 # SchmartHome-Core

-The SchmartHome core-server for connecting the SchmartHome products with the user interface.
+The SchmartHome core-server for connecting the SchmartHome Devices and Users into the SchmartHome Network.